PersiaML/tutorials/src/customization/index.md

 ### Add Non-ID Type Feature

 You can add multiple `NonIDTypeFeature` into `PersiaBatch` with various datatype.
 Concatting multiple `non_id_type_features` with same datatype into one `np.array` can avoid memory fragmentation and reduce the time of type check.
-For example you are able to add `height`, `income` or even `image` data.
+For example, you are able to add `height`, `income` or even `image` data.

 ```python
 import numpy as np